alan-turing-institute/simulate/docs/middleware.rst

 is intensional and serves to insulate the front end from any need to be aware of user defined components.

-The *middleware* communicates with every component in the defined SiMulate
+The *middleware* communicates with every component in the defined Simulate
 system:

 Front-end